Shell Shock 1919: How The Great War Changed Culture

 Photo by Marco Antonio

 The First World War presented civilization with violent, global confrontation and destruction on an unprecedented scale.
-How society grappled with this paradigm shift, in fact, spawned many things we now take for granted — from our obsession with beauty and body image, to the birth of jazz, to the elevation of propaganda and Public Relations to new levels.
+A look at the cultural response to the war reveals many things we now take for granted — from our obsession with beauty and body image, to the birth of jazz, to the invention of Public Relations, to the Harlem Renaissance.

 WNYC’s Fishko Files host and producer Sara Fishko traces the parallels and lingering cultural influence of The Great War, shedding light on history’s cycle.
-Joining her on this exploration will be author David Lubin and MOMA Chief Curator Ann Temkin.
-Other guests to be announced.
+Joining her on this exploration will be author David Lubin, MOMA Chief Curator Ann Temkin, and New School Assistant Professor and Director of Race and Ethnicity, Rich Blint.
+Pianist Uri Caine will also perform special selections for the evening.

 Shell Shock 1919 is supported by the Revada Foundation of the Logan Family.